 This course provides a basic quantitative introduction to (electromagnetic) radiation in the climate system, focusing on the atmosphere.
 We will establish the language used to describe radiation and describe how sources of radiation are related to temperature and to the physical properties and chemical composition of the atmosphere.
 We’ll learn how radiation emitted by the earth and atmosphere is transported between elements of the climate system and the rest of the universe, combining this with information about how the optical properties vary with wavelength to understand phenomena as varied as the cooling rate of the atmosphere, how “radiative forcing” arises from compositional changes and how this varies in space, and why the amount of rain increases more slowly than the amount of water in the atmosphere.
 We’ll then consider light from the sun, which arrives as a collimated beam that’s diffused in the atmosphere.
 We’ll consider methods for computing the fate of incoming sunlight and explore how this depends on the distribution of the gasses, aerosols, and clouds that make up the atmosphere.

 We begin by examining the colonial foundations of the sciences, with a special focus on the geo- and climate sciences.
 The ideological underpinnings of these sciences assume the earth to be an inert object ripe for exploitation; this legacy of European modernity is often at odds with the worldviews of indigenous peoples and their relations with nature.
-We then explore several anti-colonial and critical science scholars’ works and ask: what would it mean to revisit the foundations of our disciplines with a decolonial lens?
+We then explore several anti-colonial and critical science scholars’ works and ask: what would it mean to revisit the foundations of modern science with a decolonial lens?
 How do we know (study) and relate to a place in a non-extractive and mutually respectful way that centers local communities and indigenous knowledge and practices?
-We will explore this through several examples, including an in-depth dive into this seminar’s ongoing collaborative community project with The Black School, a New Orleans based community organization facing lead contamination on their land within the context of a long legacy of environmental racism.
+We will explore these questions through several examples, including an in-depth dive into this seminar’s ongoing collaborative community project with The Black School, a New Orleans based community organization facing lead contamination on their land within the context of a long legacy of environmental racism.

 The goal of this course is to help students improve their writing for journal publication.
 Topics will include strategies for constructing an article; for keeping the manuscript moving forward; and for improving the quality of the student’s writing.
 Students must be actively working on a manuscript for publication, and must be willing to commit to a minimum of 10 minutes of writing per day.
 Additional work will include short reading and writing assignments throughout the term, and a small number of peer-review sessions outside of class.
 The course will be discussion oriented and taught in seminar style and will meet once per week for 1.5 hrs.